homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “Is it?” exclaimed Mrs. Tweek.
 “Well, in another month we can have oysters again!”

 My silo was finally filled to overflowing by unclaimed cases and it seemed advisable to move to another part of town.
-I put up a tent in Grant Park and hung out a shingle inscribed, ‘“‘Surgeon.
+I put up a tent in Grant Park and hung out a shingle inscribed, “Surgeon.
 Cold Cuts a Specialty.”
 The park was always popular with employees of Loop offices and department stores during their lunch hour and thousands of them took advantage of the opportunity to enjoy their midday meal and undergo some necessary operation at the same time.
 The potato salad which I served with the cold cuts was covered with a sort of ether dressing and from each patron I managed to remove at least his tonsils without his being any the wiser.
 A certified public accountant once estimated that if all the tonsils I cut out during lunch hours were laid end to end, it would be a nuisance.

 I was now nineteen years of age and thinking of getting married.
 I consulted a friend of mine, Dr. Flip.